Fart (word)

 Fart is a word in the English language most commonly used in reference to flatulence that can be used as a noun or a verb.
 The immediate roots are in the Middle English words ferten, feortan and farten, kin of the Old High German word ferzan.
 Cognates are found in Old Norse, Slavic and also Greek and Sanskrit.
 The word fart has been incorporated into the colloquial and technical speech of a number of occupations, including computing.
-It is often considered unsuitable in formal situations as it may be considered vulgar or offensive.
+It is often considered unsuitable in formal situations, as it may be considered vulgar or offensive.

 Etymology

 The English word fart is one of the oldest words in the English lexicon.
-Its Indo-European origins are confirmed by the many cognate words in some other Indo-European languages: It is cognate with Greek verb πέρδομαι (perdomai), as well as the Latin pēdĕre, Sanskrit pardate, Avestan pərəδaiti, Italian fare un peto, French "péter", Russian пердеть (perdet') and Polish "pierd" << PIE *perd [break wind loudly] or *pezd [the same, softly], all of which mean the same thing.
+Its Indo-European origins are confirmed by the many cognate words in some other Indo-European languages: It is cognate with Greek verb πέρδομαι (perdomai), as well as the Latin pēdĕre, Sanskrit pardate, Ashkun pidiṅ, Avestan pərəδaiti, Italian fare un peto, French "péter", Russian пердеть (perdet') and Polish "pierd" << PIE *perd [break wind loudly] or *pezd [the same, softly], all of which mean the same thing.
 Like most Indo-European roots in the Germanic languages, it was altered under Grimm's law, so that Indo-European /p/ > /f/, and /d/ > /t/, as the German cognate furzen also manifests.